sma-software/openviriato.algorithm-platform.py-client/doc/notes.md

+# Rest API Wrapper in Python

+To do:
+- Enhance test with mock
+- Do tests in unit test
+- Implement methods

+## Implementation Progress
+All Methods according to Documentation of REST-API

+##### Implemented Methods
+* Infrastructure
+* Train Classifications
+* Notifications

+##### In Progress:

+* Trains
+* Assignable Station Tracks

+##### Not Implemented
+* Separation Times
+* Headway Times
+* Routing
+* Vehicles
+* Running Time Calculations
+* Parameters
+* Possessions

 ###### Questions:
-- what to return, when there is no return? return an empty list, None ...
+> resolved - what to return, when there is no return? return an empty list, None ...
+* Generate Objects from JSON, ok? is it sufficient to just check the content?

 ###### Firs Review Feedback: